edadma/squiggly/README.md

 ### Tags

-Squiggly templates are plain text with the addition of *tags* that are between `{{` and `}}` delimiters.
-Actually, the delimiters are configurable.
+Squiggly templates are plain text with the addition of *tags* that are normally between `{{` and `}}` delimiters.
+The tag delimiter strings are configurable.
 Following are the currently available tags.

 #### `{{` value `}}`